gdamdam/awesome-decentralized-web/README.md

 - [Reticulum](https://reticulum.network/) - Cryptography-based networking stack for building resilient networks over almost any medium: LoRa, packet radio, WiFi or TCP/IP.

 ### Identity & Personal Data
-- [Decentralized Web Nodes](https://identity.foundation/decentralized-web-node/spec/) - A mesh-like datastore construction that supports sync, built in permissions, and dynamic interactions between other nodes.
+- [Decentralized Web Nodes](https://identity.foundation/decentralized-web-node/spec/) - A mesh-like datastore construction that supports sync, built in permissions, and dynamic interactions between other nodes. **Dormant**
-- [Encrypted Data Vaults](https://identity.foundation/edv-spec/) - A privacy-respecting mechanism for storing, indexing, and retrieving encrypted data at a storage provider.
+- [Encrypted Data Vaults](https://identity.foundation/edv-spec/) - A privacy-respecting mechanism for storing, indexing, and retrieving encrypted data at a storage provider. **Dormant**
 - [remoteStorage](https://remotestorage.io/) - An open protocol for decoupling data from apps.
 - [Solid](https://solidproject.org/) - A proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.